 The unpredictable cave represents the labyrinth that you must travel to find your way in and out.
 Our greatest life lessons come from being trapped in a situation in which we believe there is no way out.
 Aladdin's desire to escape the cave is so great that he finds his way out.

 The deeper part of the cave is the subconscious mind.
 Aladdin represents our true self, the real self that is inside of all of us, not the many different personalities or traits created in your consciousness and that you identify with, the real, true self is the person inside you - who you truly are.

 The sorcerer/Uncle represents the false self, the trickster of our personality.
 He knows the lamp is ineffective if he finds it himself and does not tell Aladdin that lamp must be given to him by another.
 This reminds us of the way we give away our power to others.
 It is also reminiscent of the way that one can present a false sense of self to the world, seeking approval, hiding our true self.
 Presenting a false self dissipates our power because we are focused outside of ourself, trying to play a role for which we were not cast.
 If you embody a false self your true power and ‘magic’ is inaccessible.

 As the tale continues, we discover there are two genies, the genie of the ring and the genie of the lamp.
 The former represents the laws of karma, (cause and effect) or reaping what you sow.
 It represents the psychological looping of thoughts and feelings which keep creating the same results over and over again.
 The genie of the ring is working towards a mental or psychological principle.
-Work towards something deeper can help create change.
+Working towards something deeper can help create change.